stuarthayhurst/ammonite-engine/README.md

   - Issues, feature requests and bug reports can be filed [here](https://github.com/stuarthayhurst/ammonite/issues)
   - Feel free to work on any issues / feature ideas, suggestions are welcome :)

-## Usage:
-  - Some very basic usage information can be found in `docs/USAGE.md`
-  - Better documentation is planned in the future

 ## Screenshots:
 <p align="center">
   <img src="https://github.com/stuarthayhurst/ammonite/raw/master/docs/demo-1.png" alt="Demo 1">